alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-10-ruling-on-burying-innovator-with-ahlus-sunnah.md

 date: 2023-07-10
 hijri: "Dhul-Hijjah 22, 1444 AH"
 category: [funerals]
-excerpt: "If the innovator is a disbeliever because of his bid'ah, then it is not permissible to bury him in the Muslim graveyard, because the kafir should be buried separately from the Muslims."
+summary: "If the innovator is a disbeliever because of his bid'ah, then it is not permissible to bury him in the Muslim graveyard, because the kafir should be buried separately from the Muslims."
 muftis:
   shaykh:
     - name: Shaykh Ibn ‘Uthaymeen